 Their visuals are bold, bright, and colorful, and the fun and energetic tone of their copy reflects it as well.
 Who else could pull off “Contract the rainbow” as the kicker to a commercial and still have you hungry for some fruity candy?

 Have you ever read something and thought, “wow, where did that fluffy blanket come from?
 And who wrapped it around me?”
 Okay, maybe that’s a bit of an exaggeration, but for some of these brand voice examples, it’s not much of one.
 They’re like putting on some sweats that just came out of the dryer.

 Bath & Body Works

-It probably won’t shock you to learn that Bath & Body Works fits this category—after all, “bath” is in the name and everything.
+It probably won’t shock you to learn that Bath & Body Works fits this category—after all, “bath” is in the name.
 But through their visuals and their copy, they do everything they can to bring the experience of being in one of their stores to life.
 Everything is pleasant and comfortably crisp, emphasizing bright colors and whites visually and short but sweet copy.
 It’s descriptive without being overly flowery.

 Aggressive and in-your-face